Comparing VivoPower International (VVPR) and The Competition

 |2.27

-As a group, “Electric & other services combined” companies have a potential upside of 4.07%.
-Given VivoPower International’s peers higher possible upside, analysts clearly believe VivoPower International has less favorable growth aspects than its peers.
+As a group, “Electric & other services combined” companies have a potential upside of 3.89%.
+Given VivoPower International’s competitors higher possible upside, analysts plainly believe VivoPower International has less favorable growth aspects than its competitors.

 Summary

-VivoPower International peers beat VivoPower International on 9 of the 10 factors compared.
+VivoPower International competitors beat VivoPower International on 9 of the 10 factors compared.

 VivoPower International Company Profile